arpitbbhayani/articles/blogs/abc.md

 # Image Steganography

 Images are an excellent medium for concealing information because they provide a high degree of redundancy - which means that there are a lots of bits that provide accuracy far greater than necessary for object's use (display).
-Image steganography techniques exploits these redundant bits to hide the information/payload by altering them in such a way that alterations are not detected easily.
+Steganography techniques exploits these redundant bits to hide the information/payload by altering them in such a way that alterations cannot be detected easily.

 ## Color depth and definition